-Creating engaging, valuable content for your business blog is a full-time job.
+Finding ideas for your business blog and creating engaging, valuable content is a full-time job.
 You want to post as regularly as possible to drive engagement and boost exposure, but coming up with multiple fresh ideas all the time can be challenging.

 You may find that, around this time each year in particular, you’ve used up all your best ideas and are waiting around for inspiration to strike.
 We know all too well that sometimes, it just doesn’t.